Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/TESTING.md

 - The navbar toggler is shown on smaller screen sizes and menu items display correctly.

 ### Landing
-- 'Wear me' button link correctly.
+- 'Shop Now' button link correctly.

 ### Products
 - All products are displayed correctly at different screen sizes.